xmonader/info_foundation/docs/circles/contributor_types.md

 Some of us are responsible for creating/delivering these products.

 Each product is 100% managed on github, not trello !!! (exception community facing roadmap with community understandable messaging)

+## Foundation Coordination

+- help coordinate how the foundation works
+- check that each $ spend provides value creation for the ThreeFold Foundation community
+- make sure that people involved are able to be effective and provide support where required
+- official functions (company related)